-I know you’ve all been dying to know, so here it is -- a breakdown of the different types of driver licenses you can get.
-If you turn 16 and go get your license, can you immediately drive a tractor trailer out of the parking lot?
+I know you’ve all been dying to know, so here it is -- a breakdown of the different types of drivers licenses you can get.
+If you turn 16 and go get your license, can you immediately drive a tractor-trailer out of the parking lot?
 Fortunately, no. You gotta drive the type of car that’s allowed by your license type.
 Luckily, the breakdown is pretty easy to remember.
 Follow along with me, Sesame Street style.

 Class M - M is for Moped and Motorcycle.
 Do you prefer two wheels to four?
-Class M is for you.
+Driver license class M is for you.

 Class C - C means Car.
 This is your basic license, the one you take drivers ed for.
-You’ll be able to drive mom and dad’s 1986 Toyota Corolla like a ballaaaaa.
+You’ll be able to drive mom and dad’s 1986 Toyota Corolla like a boss.

 Class A - A means you’re A+ at driving!
-You have the powers of both Class B & C licenses combined.
+You have the powers of both drivers licenses class B & C combined.

 There are different classifications for Commercial Driver Licenses.
-Are you workin for the man?
-You’re gonna have to have one of these type of licenses:
+Are you working for the man?
+You’re gonna have to have one of these types of licenses:

 Class C CDL - If you’re trying to deliver stuff (small scale) or driving people around, this is the one you need.